jayoung/janet-learning-WDL/README.md

 I'm starting to create my first real WDL (`~/FH_fast_storage/bat_reproduction/wdl_scripts/dnaseq_fq_to_vcf.wdl`)

+It's going well.
+One thing I'm confused about is when it decides to re-run tasks versus reuse existing results.
+It's rerunning more often than I would think.
+Is it to do with the anonymized scatters?  i.e. some tasks get called ScatterAt93_15 rather than call-xxx

 # WDL-related habits I want to think about

 How to handle copying output files out of scratch, given that directory structure is not what I'm used to.
 See how it looks once I get my bat-Orr-batch2 WDL running